ajn96/iSensor-SPI-Buffer/PIN_MAP.md

 | MISO_Master | PA6 | Master in slave out (MISO) signal.
 This pin is an input for the iSensor-SPI-Buffer |
 | MOSI_Master | PA7 | Master out slave in (MOSI) signal.
 This pin is an output from the iSensor-SPI-Buffer |

+The IMU reset pin is mapped to PA3 (hardware rev C or newer)

 **SPI 3 (master to communicate with SD card/etc)**

 | Pin Name | STM32 Pin | Description |